drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 2: Benzimidazoles

-In the example here, the phenolic OH was replaced by both a methoxy and a hydrogen atom.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-benzimidazoles-4ca6d365'><i class='fa fa-play' aria-hidden='true'></i></button>In the example here, the phenolic OH was replaced by both a methoxy and a hydrogen atom.
 The phenolic hydroxyl is likely to form a hydrogen bond with the receptor (as a hydrogen bond donor).
 Other factors including changes in the volume, the physico-chemical properties of the molecule such as the polar surface area, acidity, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/OH-example2.png){: loading=lazy }